Create a Brand

 In this lesson, you will also name your business.
 A name does not have to exactly say what a business does, but can become catchy and memorable over time, as a business and its brand becomes well known.
 In the beginning, the words Apple, Google, and Coca-Cola were just words or made up phrases.
 But they became well known over time, as people interacted with their brands more and more.
 They can even be acronyms, last names, or a combination of words, such as BMW, which stands for Bayerische Motoren Werke.

-Remember, the name of your business does not have to be the same as your app name, although they can share a name if you prefer.
-You choose how to name your business and your app!
-For example, Apple has several different products like Macbook and iPhone that still have an Apple brand.
-On the other hand, there are companies that have the same name as the product, like Coca-Cola is the same as its product.
+Remember, the name of your business does not have to be the same as your app or invention name, although they can share a name if you prefer.
+You choose how to name your business and your product!
+For example, Apple has several different products like MacBook and iPhone that still have an Apple brand.
+On the other hand, there are companies that have the same name as the product, like Coca-Cola.

 Activity: We Are & We Are Not

 This activity can be facilitated by a mentor or educator.

 - Note cards or scratch paper cut into small pieces.
 If you’re working virtually, try using collaborative software, like Google Docs or IdeaBoardz.

 - Distribute 10-15 note cards to each team member.

 - Ask each team member to write down a descriptive word or short phrase for your company on each card.

 - As a team, start organizing all the cards into 3 categories: We Are, We Are Not, and Not Applicable.
 Keep in mind, these words should describe how you want to be perceived by the customer.

 - Narrow down the We Are and We Are Not categories down to 4-7 cards.